scripting/instantOutlines/README.md

 I don't really have an interest in being the central node, I just want to set up a prototype, work with other developers to interop, build apps off the power of instant outlining.

+### OPML Everywhere

+A couple of things about OPML.

+1. I used an outliner to write this site and the example app.
+The source is here.

+2. A <a href="http://this.how/opmlChecklist/">checklist</a> of basic info for devs using OPML for interop.

 ### License

 The writing on this site is copyrighted.